 Deanna and I created the Engaging Readers units to be lessons where students are truly thinking about reading.
 We want you to celebrate their thinking work first!
 As a class, you dive into a story for the whole week and practice reading comprehension skills daily.
 Everything you need for the lessons is right there in the unit!
 All you have to do is print and teach.
 Then, of course, watch how engaged and excited your students get about reading!
 We’ve heard such amazing feedback about how much teachers and students LOVE these units!
 So without further ado, check out this unit in action!

 Start your week with your first read of the story.
-I recommend having the book so that you can easily reference during lessons, but here is a video, too!
-Order the book from Amazon by clicking here, Someday a Tree (aff.).
+I recommend having the book so that you can easily reference during lessons.
+You can order the book from Amazon by clicking here, Someday a Tree (aff.).

 Someday a Tree: Making Predictions